PortWhisperer/CTFWriteups/simple_wall.md

 ## Attacking TCP/80/HTTP

-My typical procedure is to run a crawler such as gobuster and then have ZAP or BurpSuite proxy the traffic so they maintain a nice site map.
-In addition, this helps to seed the spidering features on both of those applications.
-In addition, I picked at random one of the most common/popular user agents.
-This is to avoid the "script-kiddie" mistake of brute forcing a page and advertising it with a user agent that names your brute forcing tool.
+My typical procedure is to run a directory crawler that supports a proxy such as dirb and then have ZAP or BurpSuite proxy the traffic, causing them to automatically construct a nice site map.
+In addition, this helps to seed the spidering features on both of those applications:

 ```
 dirb https://172.16.2.42 /usr/share/wordlists/SecLists-master/Discovery/Web-Content/directory-list-lowercase-2.3-small.txt -a "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/78.0.3904.108 Safari/537.36" -p http://127.0.0.1:8080

 ```

+\*\*Note\*\* when proxying a scanner like this, make sure you filter 404s out of the site map before starting.
+If not done, your site map will fill up with 1000s of entries for 404 responses.
+Burp filters 4xx by default (which could be too much as 403s can be very useful) but ZAP doesn't.

+In addition, I picked at random one of the most common/popular user agents.
+This is to avoid the "script-kiddie" mistake of brute forcing a page and advertising it with a user agent that names your brute forcing tool.

 [2020-Oct-04 06:02:07 UTC] > used zsteg to decode challenge
 [2020-Oct-04 06:12:14 UTC] > found some semi useful comments on the admininstrator/index.php tab. also found a flag in /images/flag.txt.txt. gained appreciation for nmap --script http-\* particularly the comment enum functionality. would like to build out comment function a bit further